Bill Cosby performs at Philadelphia jazz club ahead of retrial in sex assault case

 Bill Cosby took the stage Monday at a jazz club in Philadelphia — in a rare public appearance just two months before jury selection is scheduled to begin in his retrial for a sexual assault case.

-Cosby, 80, was going to return “to the stage for a special performance” Monday evening at the LaRose Jazz Club in Philadelphia for an event honoring the jazz musician Tony Williams, according to a statement from Cosby's representatives.
+Cosby, 80, cracked jokes, played with a jazz band and told stories about his childhood to a mostly friendly audience at LaRose Jazz Club for an event honoring the musician Tony Williams, NBC Philadelphia reported.

-The ticketed event, which was scheduled to take place from 5:30 p.m.- 9 p.m.
-ET, was open to the public and will feature a comedy performance from Cosby, according to the statement.

-“Bill Cosby will honor his fans with a historic performance with the Tony Williams Jazz Quartet and he will be performing a special comedy concert that will culminate the evening,” according to the statement.
+Cosby, whose appearance was billed as a “special performance,” was on stage for roughly an hour, according to the station.

 The appearance comes after a judge ordered on Friday that jury selection would begin on March 29 for Cosby’s retrial on charges that he drugged and sexually assaulted Andrea Constand in 2004, court records show.